dailybruin/brand/stack/readme.md

 **Short description:** Data and tech blog from the Daily Bruin

+**Medium description:** Data journalism and newsroom tech blog from the Daily Bruin

 **Long description:** The Stack is Daily Bruin’s data journalism and newsroom tech blog.
 We investigate public data, discuss our experiments with technology and apply quantitative insights to UCLA life.

 **Meta description (around 155 chars for SEO)**: The Stack is Daily Bruin’s data journalism and newsroom tech blog.
 We investigate public data, discuss technology experiments and apply quantitative insights.